Installation

 find_package(multi) # see https://gitlab.com/correaa/boost-multi

-Alternatively to the library can be fetched on demand:
+Alternatively, the library can be fetched on demand:

 include(FetchContent)